 - Latin America and the Caribbean (Spanish fluency required)

 Interns should be enrolled in or have a degree from an accredited law school.
 Good research, writing, and analytical skills are particularly important qualifications for this position.
 The intern should also have demonstrable individual initiative and ability to work as part of a team.
 The intern must be located in the Washington D.C. area.

-Students work full time during the summer (approximately late May through August).
+Students are expected to work a minimum of 12 hours per week during the fall (approximately September – December).
 Start and end dates are flexible.
 In the past, many students have obtained public interest fellowships or credit for their internships at ICNL.
 If such support is unavailable, ICNL will offer a stipend to the intern.

 To apply, please submit a cover letter, resume, and writing sample (no longer than five pages) to email@example.com.
-Reference “Summer Intern 2014” in the subject line.
+Reference “Fall Intern 2014” in the subject line.
+In your cover letter, please indicate which regional program you are interested in interning with.
 Only finalists will be contacted – no telephone calls please.
-The deadline for applications is April 15, 2014, but we encourage early applications, as decisions will be made on a rolling basis.
+The deadline for applications is August 25, 2014, but we encourage early applications, as decisions will be made on a rolling basis.
 ICNL is an Equal Opportunity Employer.